Back

 • Local grocery stores (10min by bike)

-Local grocery stores in Calaf, the nearest town, reachable for regular stocking up.
+Local grocery stores in Calaf, the nearest town, used for regular stocking up during twice-weekly runs organized by the coliving.

 • Farmers market (10min by bike)

-Weekly farmers market in Calaf held on Saturday mornings, with local produce and artisanal goods.
-A popular community outing for colivers.
+Weekly Saturday farmers market in Calaf with local produce and artisanal goods.
+Mentioned by multiple guests as a popular community outing.

 • Shopping trips

-The coliving organizes 2 weekly car trips to local grocery stores and Saturday market days in Calaf, included in the accommodation price.
-These trips allow residents to stock up on groceries and explore local life together.
+The coliving organizes two weekly trips to town: a regular grocery run and a Saturday market day in Calaf.
 At the start of each week, a shared ingredient list is created for community meals.
+These trips are included in the accommodation price.

 Activities